Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Results

-The lower bound of \eqref{eq:KSMlowup} simply assures the existence of a separable model with which the optimal CHSH value can attain $2 + M$.
-In \cite{Kimura_RelaxedBell}, there was also demonstrated that any triple $(M,H',S_{\rm opt}) \in \R^3$ satisfying the inequalities is realized by a separable model.

-While the above result enables us to interpret a violation of the Bell-CHSH inequality for a separable model in terms of its hiddenness and measurement dependence, the measure \eqref{oldHid} would not be appropriate for quantifying hiddenness.
-Two reasons can be given to show this: First, $H'$ is a discrete quantity.
-Second, it does not necessary represent properly the amount of the underlying hidden variables that essentially contribute to the statistics.
-To understand this, consider a separable model where the set of hidden variables $\Lambda$ has large number of elements but the probability $p(\lambda)$ for each hidden variable is negligible for almost all $\lambda$'s except for small numbers of elements.
+While the above result enables us to interpret a violation of the Bell-CHSH inequality for a factorizable model in terms of its hiddenness and measurement dependence, the measure \eqref{oldHid} would not be appropriate for quantifying hiddenness.
+Two reasons can be given to show this: First, $H'$ is a discrete (integer-valued) quantity.
+Second, it does not always represent properly the amount of the underlying hidden variables that essentially contribute to the statistics.
+To understand this, consider a factorizable model where the set of hidden variables $\Lambda$ has a large number of elements but the probability $p(\lambda)$ for each hidden variable is negligible for almost all $\lambda$'s except for small numbers of elements.
 In this case, although $H'$ is inevitably estimated to be large, it is more natural to assume that there are fewer hidden variables used intrinsically.
-To reflect these considerations, we introduce a new hiddenness $H$ by
+To reflect these considerations, we introduce a new entropic measure $H$ termed {\it hidden information} by